 These passages are incredible to read, enormous fun.
 There are three altogether in which he attemptes this during-sex-stream-of-consciousness.
 There is nothing like it out there!

 And if you think about it - - a literary attempt to describe what goes through a man's mind during intercourse - - with that highly depressive set of voices I have described . . . then stir it with a spoon labelled 1 9 7 3 ...

 . . . and it's not going to end well, MacGregor.

 It is not going to end well.

 One way to find out, I feel, is to publish the book.
-I am not at liberty to edit it or change the book, but I can have my opinions heard and offer a warning for anyone who wishes to see it for themselves.
+I am not at liberty to edit it or change the book, but I can offer a warning for anyone who wishes to see it for themselves.

 And it is not as if the sexism is not challenged within its own pages; it is.